 “If’n I have to.”

 “Good.
 Now listen here.
 Circle around so as y’all come up to the car from the opposite di-rection.
 Cry out, and then fall down.
-The cop’ll run over ta y’all, and we’ll jump in the Charger and make our getaway.
+The cop’ll run over ta y’all.
+We’ll jump in the Charger and make our getaway.
 The cop’ll just take care of y’all.
 Tell ‘im y’all was hitch hiking and these nasty old men tried to rape y’all in the woods.
 He’ll probably take ya home.”

 “Sounds like the truth to me.”